dlee129/Introduction/README.md

 My name is David Lee and I am currently an undergraduate study enrolled in CUNY Queens College, majoring in Computer Science.

-Just created a GitHub

-Will post some past coding I have done here
+I just created a GitHub and I hope to be posting any school projects, homework, or even personal projects that I am passionate about here.